Elixir async and state management

 handle_call(message, from, state)

-is usually ignored.
-It's format is {pid, tag}
+from is usually ignored.
+It's format is {pid, tag}.

 handle_cast(message, state)